whisthq/whist/main-webserver/README.md

 - `POSTGRES_HOST` &ndash; The hostname or IP address of the development Postgres instance.
 - `POSTGRES_PASSWORD` &ndash; The password used to authenticate with the local stack's PostgresQL instance.
 - `POSTGRES_USER` &ndash; The name of the user as whom to log into the development Postgres instance.

+All of local deployment, local testing, and CI use ephemeral DBs that are mostly empty copies of the dev database.
+The copying script (see `db_setup/`) looks at the database specified by those environment variables.

 **1. Set environment variables**